mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 ## Quotable moments

-The documentary's interviews are fun overall, but there were a couple of delightful quotes that stood out to me.
+The documentary's interviews are fun overall, but a couple of quotes delighted me.

 ### Paul Graham, on developers and businesspeople